Paul's Boutique: Accolades

-Based on its appearances in professional rankings and listings, the aggregate website Acclaimed Music lists Paul's Boutique as 4th most acclaimed album of 1989, the 17th most acclaimed album of the 1980s and the 90th most acclaimed album in history.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

+Beastie Boys Square

+The historian LeRoy McCarthy began to advocate for the intersection of Ludlow and Rivington streets on the Lower East Side of Manhattan, the location of the Paul's Boutique album cover, to be renamed "Beastie Boys Square" after Adam Yauch's death in 2012.
+In 2014, Manhattan Community Board 3 voted against the renaming.
+A subsequent proposal to rename the intersection passed on July 14, 2022.
+The square was officially renamed on September 9, 2023, coinciding with celebrations of the 50th anniversary of hip hop.

 Lost tracks

 In 2013, music journalists Dan LeRoy and Peter Relic revealed that they had uncovered and restored a tape that represented Beastie Boys' first recording session in Delicious Vinyl's colloquially named Delicious Studios.
 The tape includes demo versions of six tracks, five of which were produced and utilized in some form on Paul's Boutique.
 Most notably, the track "The Jerry Lewis" was omitted.
 Mike D was presented with the restored version of this track in 2013, and when asked if it deserved an official release, he said "Probably not this year."
 After widespread publication of the story, "The Jerry Lewis" has become a highly sought-after "lost track" among dedicated fans.